RedHat-UX/red-hat-design-system/docs/accessibility/content.md

 - Use clear and informative link text to indicate link destinations.
 - Use the same link text for links that go to the same place.
 - Use different link text for links that go to different places.
-- If you absolutely must use URLs as link text, choose short and easy-to-read URLs (e.g., “redhat.com”).
+- If you absolutely must use URLs as link text, try to choose short and easy-to-read URLs (e.g., “redhat.com” instead of "https://www.redhat.com/").
-- Links that point to external sites, open new windows/tabs, or launch other media should indicate this behavior to all visitors (users and non-users of assistive tech alike)
+- Links that point to external sites, open new windows/tabs, or launch other media should indicate this behavior to all visitors (both users and non-users of assistive tech alike)

 #### Avoid the following when creating links

 - Non-informative or vague phrases, like “click here” or “learn more.”
 (If in doubt about link text clarity, ensure that the surrounding context makes the destination clear.)
 - Unnecessarily long link text.
-- Long or unreadable URLs as link text, since long URLs are not easy to read and can be annoying when read by assistive technologies.
+- Long or unreadable URLs as link text, since long URLs are not easy to read visually and can be annoying when presented via assistive technologies.

 ### Button text